-This recipe is super easy because the crust and the crumble topping are one and the same.
-It’s a gluten free mix of oats, nuts, brown sugar, flax, and cinnamon.
-Pulse it together in a food processor and press 2/3 of it into the pan to form a crust.
+This strawberry rhubarb recipe is super easy because the crust and the crumble topping are one and the same.
+It’s a gluten-free mix of oats, nuts, brown sugar, flax, and cinnamon.
+To make it, pulse the ingredients together in a food processor and press 2/3 of the mixture into the pan to form a crust.
 Save the rest to use as the crumble on top!

-The strawberries and rhubarb are mixed with lemon juice, vanilla, and just a touch of maple syrup.
+To make the filling, I mix the strawberries and rhubarb with lemon juice, vanilla, and just a touch of maple syrup.
 I don’t like to sweeten my fruit too much because I like the sweetness of the fruit itself to really shine.

 Unless you’re serving these all on the same day, store the remainder of the bars in the fridge.
 Enjoy!